Amazing trail with narrow exposed singletrack and a descent through a giant pine forest.”

 Tire Mountain is a must-do route.
 It's got amazing scenery, an epic descent through a huge pine forest and narrow singletrack throughout.
-The trail is best ridden from Alpine
+The trail is best ridden from Alpine to Cloverpatch.

 After the beginning sections of the trail, the views open up to steep grassy hillsides with rock cliffs and fins.
 You'll traverse this for a bit and feel like you're in the Highlands of Scotland.